Ahmedmh9/day-Planner-/README.md

 # Day-Planner
 https://ahmedmh9.github.io/day-Planner-/
-this is an aplication that allows the user to save event of each hour of the day. simple calendar application that allows a user to save events for each hour of the day. we had to use
+this is an aplication that allows the user to save events, simple calendar application that allows a user to save events for each hour of the working day. we had to use
-HTML
+HTML,
-CSS
+CSS,
-JS
+JS,
 jQuery.

 You'll need to use the Moment.js library to work with date and time.